It’s understandable that a decrease in your Pinterest monthly viewers number has you concerned. After all, we all want our content to be seen!

 “Viewers” indicates how many people may have seen your own content that you save to Pinterest, as well as your own content that others have saved to Pinterest.
 It also includes views of content you have saved from other people’s sites AND views on any Pins you may have promoted.

 That said, it’s not the best metric to go by if you’re looking to measure your success on Pinterest, as it’s not a great indication of the engagement on your Pins or on the true impact that your Pinterest marketing has on your bottom line.
 For a more meaningful number, look at the traffic Pinterest is sending to your site.
 For that, just go to this link in your Pinterest analytics (that’s analytics > website > click on “clicks”).

-Why Does Pinterest Monthly Reach Go Up and Down?
+Why Does my Pinterest Reach Go Up and Down?

 You may notice your viewers and/or traffic fluctuate and that’s perfectly normal.
 Most businesses have some seasonality.
 You can compare year-over-year analytics to see if that might be the case for you.

 Another thing to consider is that people using Pinterest have a lot of seasonality to their habits!
 For instance, many people notice a big drop around holiday time and then an upswing the first of the year.
 You’ll also likely see a slowdown in Pinterest usage when the weather starts to warm up in whatever area your followers live.
 People are out DOING all those things they were Pinning all winter.

 Reasons Your Pinterest Reach Went Down

 It’s not usually possible to say for sure, but here are some possibilities: